 How To Connect Rain Barrels – DIY Guide for Homeowners

-DIY Rain Barrel System - How to Connect Rain Barrel To Your Home
+DIY Rain Barrel System - How to Connect a Rain Barrel To Your House

-After some in-depth research, we discovered how simple a rain barrel project is, and decided to write an in-depth article to help you connect a downspout to your own rain barrel.
+After some in-depth research, we discovered how simple a rain barrel project is and wrote an in-depth article to help you connect a downspout to your rain barrel.

-Note: to connect a multiple-rain barrel system, check out our “How to Set up more than one rain barrel” section below.
+Note: See our “How to Set up more than one rain barrel” section below to connect a multiple-rain barrel system.

 Materials To Build a Rain Barrel (DIY)